config

 Examples:

-entra-auth-cli config export --name production --include-secrets > backup.json
+entra-auth-cli config export -p production --include-secrets -o backup.enc

 import